sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD_old.md

 - Dynamic MAC move is prohibited on Static MAC over MCLAG

 ### 1.1.2 Configuration and Management Requirements
-- Configure MCLAG domain and corresponding attributes domain-id, local-ip-address and peer-ip-address
+- Add CLI to configure MCLAG domain and corresponding attributes domain-id, local-ip-address and peer-ip-address

-- Configure optional attribute [peer-interface]
+- Add CLI to configure optional attribute [peer-interface]

-- Configure keep-alive timer value
+- Add CLI to configure keep-alive timer value

-- Configure session-timeout value
+- Add CLI to configure session-timeout value

-- Add support for addition/deletion of mclag_interfaces under MCLAG domain
+- Add CLI to support addition/deletion of mclag_interfaces

 ### 1.1.3 Performance and Scalability Requirements
 - Optimize code flow and data structures to improve scaling performance